 - Offers immediate symptomatic relief and significant improvement in urine flow after the surgery.

-- It is a safer procedure with fewer complications.
+- It is a safer procedure with fewer complications, including bleeding.
 Recovery is much quicker.
 In an otherwise healthy patient, it is done as an outpatient procedure and the patient is discharged the same day of the procedure.
-Only some patients may have to stay overnight in the hospital.
+Rarely, patients may have to stay overnight in the hospital for observation.

-- The procedure is also safe and effective for patients on anticoagulation therapy.
+- The procedure is also safe and effective for patients on blood-thinning medications.

 All surgical procedures are associated with some risk.
-Although Greenlight laser prostatectomy is a relatively safe procedure, complications can occur.
+Although GreenLight laser therapy is a relatively safe procedure, complications can occur.

-Some of the less serious complications include hematuria (blood in urine), dysuria (pain while urination) and incontinence.
+Some of the less serious complications include mild hematuria (blood in urine), dysuria (pain while urinating), and short-term incontinence if the bladder urgency becomes severe.
 These usually resolve within a few weeks of the surgery.
 Urinary tract infection may occur in a few cases and can be managed with antibiotics.